AVAILABLE 24/7 | FREE CONSULTATION

 There is little an individual can do to prevent the court from issuing a Temporary Extreme Risk Protective Order.
 Because there is no way for the court to understand the subject’s side of the story, or to consider evidence that may refute the allegations, the lack of due process is regarded as one of the main problems with these orders.

 You may have been served notice of an Extreme Risk Protective Order without understanding why or even knowing it.
 But, once it has been issued, law enforcement has the right to seize your firearms, ammunition, and any licenses or permits you may have.
-While the court will schedule a hearing where you may present your own defense, the order of protection will become final if the court finds against you.
+While the court will schedule a hearing where you may present your own defense, the order of protection will become final if the court issues a verdict against you.

-At Lustberg Law Offices, attorney Adam M. Lustberg and our experienced team of New Jersey attorneys understand New Jersey’s red flag law and what it takes to represent your rights to firearms ownership.
+At the Lustberg Law Offices, attorney Adam M. Lustberg and our experienced team of New Jersey attorneys understand New Jersey’s red flag law and what it takes to represent your rights to firearms ownership.

 Call us at (201) 880-5311 or contact us via our online contact form to schedule a free initial consultation.
 Let us help you get your rights restored under the law.

-Disclaimer: The information you obtain at this site is not, nor is it intended to be, legal advice.
+ToggleDisclaimer: The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 Contacting us does not create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.
 Please be advised that the results achieved in any given case depend upon the exact facts and circumstances of that case.
-The Lustberg, Law Offices, LLC cannot guarantee a specific result in any legal matter.
+The Lustberg Law Offices, LLC cannot guarantee a specific result in any legal matter.
 Any testimonial or case result listed on this site is based on an actual legal case and represents the results achieved in that particular case, and does not constitute a guarantee, warranty or prediction of the outcome of any other legal matter.
+Privacy Policy | Terms of Service.